 First, you need a background image.
 Any high quality picture that’s vaguely related to your blog post will work, but remember that vertical pictures are best for Pinterest.

 Then, you just need to put a slightly transparent box on top somewhere and add the title of your post.

-If you’re not sure how to create this yourself, use my tutorial on creating your own custom images.
-I promise that you can make them in under 5 minutes once you learn how.
+If you’re not sure how to create this yourself, use our tutorial on creating your own custom images.
+We promise that you can make them in under five minutes once you learn how.

 Ideally, create one for every single blog post you publish, and then pin it as well.

 Type #2 – Infographics (or parts of them)

 Another type of image that you can use in many ways beyond Pinterest is infographics.

 There’s no better way to summarize a lot of complex information in one image than an infographic.

 A well-made infographic will drive traffic from Pinterest for years as it will continue to get repins and likes over time.

 On top of the standard type of infographic, step-by-step instructions are also popular on Pinterest.